MCDReforged/MCDReforged/docs/source/cli/pack.rst

     *   Tailing space character escaping is not supported
     *   Heading hashtag character escaping is not supported

-    It overwrites values from :ref:`-\\\\-ignore-file <cli:ignore file>`.
+    It overwrites values from :ref:`-\\\\-ignore-file <cli/pack:ignore file>`.
 It will filter nothing if the value is empty, or the file doesn't exist or not readable

-    Notes: The root directory when calculating related path is the current working directory, not the :ref:`cli:input` directory
+    Notes: The root directory when calculating related path is the current working directory, not the :ref:`cli/pack:input` directory

     Default: empty list